 Do I need an appointment?

-We see patients on a walk-in basis without requiring an appointment.
+We see patients on a walk-in basis without requiring an appointment or there is the ability to check-in online.
 This makes prediction of patient flow and waits times uncertain.
-Patients are generally seen with a minimal wait time.
+Patients are generally seen with a minimal wait time but checking in ahead of time can certainly make things easier for you and the patient flow for the center.
 We have multiple examination rooms and our medical practitioners are experienced at working in urgent care settings.
-We recognize that your time is valuable and we work as hard and as fast as we can to give you high quality medical care in a timely manner.
-We are open 7 days a week from 8am to 8pm.
+We recognize that your time is valuable and we work as hard and as fast as we can to give you high-quality medical care in a timely manner.
+We are open 7 days a week from 8 am to 8 pm.

 What happens upon discharge?